HelmholtzAI-FZJ/hearts-gym/docs/readme.md

 ### Environment Setup

-Clone this repository so you can easily modify it, replacing `<repo-uri>` with the URI of this repo.
+Clone the Hearts Gym repository so you can easily modify it, replacing `<repo-uri>` with the URI of the repo.

 ```shell
 git clone <repo-uri>